frectonz/ethiopic-numerals/README.md

 # ethiopic numerals

-An algorithm to convert numbers to ethiopic numerals.
+An algorithm that converts numbers to ethiopic numerals.
 This is an implementation of [Ethiopic Numeral Algorithm](https://www.geez.org/Numerals/) from [geez.org](http://www.geez.org/).
-Test case are taken from [here](https://www.geez.org/Numerals/NumberSamples.html).
+The test cases are taken from [here](https://www.geez.org/Numerals/NumberSamples.html).

 ## Examples